veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 &nbsp; \
 **Contributors**: Adobe, Google, Twitch, Jean-Baptiste Kempf (FFmpeg, VideoLAN), pkv (OBS), Dennis Sädtler (OBS), Xavier Hallade (Intel Corporation), Luxoft, SplitmediaLabs Limited (XSplit), Meta, Michael Thornburgh, Veovera Software Organization \
 &nbsp; \
-**Document Version:** **v2-2025-04-16-b2** \
+**Document Version:** **v2-2025-04-17-r1** \
 &nbsp; \
 **General Disclaimer:** The features, enhancements, and specifications described in this document are intended for informational purposes only and may not reflect the final implementation.
 Veovera Software Organization (VSO) does not guarantee the accuracy, completeness, or suitability of this information for any specific purpose.
 Users are solely responsible for any decisions or implementations based on this document. \
 &nbsp; \
 VSO reserves the right to refine, update, or enhance any part of this document at its sole discretion, based on technological feasibility, market conditions, or community feedback.
 VSO shall not be liable for any damages, direct or indirect, resulting from the use of this document. \
 &nbsp; \
-This document represents a **Beta Version** of the enhanced RTMP (E-RTMP) specifications, which is comprehensively specified and stable enough for broad implementation.
-For a detailed explanation of the Beta Version, including its purpose, features, and intended use, please refer to the [**Beta Version Disclaimer for Enhanced RTMP**](#beta-version-disclaimer-for-enhanced-rtmp) section later in this document.
+This document represents a **Release Version** of the enhanced RTMP (E-RTMP) specifications, which is comprehensively specified and stable enough for broad implementation.
+For a detailed explanation of the Release Version, including its purpose, features, and intended use, please refer to the [Release Version Disclaimer for Enhanced RTMP](#release-version-disclaimer-for-enhanced-rtmp) section later in this document.

 ## Documentation Versioning